 Taxes on Holiday Rentals

-The amount of tax you pay for letting out your property in Spain will mainly depend on your residential status.
+The tax amount you pay for letting out your property in Spain will vary and depend on your residential status.
 There are 3 possible scenarios:

-- Residents in Spain: property owners with Spanish residency declare their rental income as a part of their regular tax return (“IRPF”, “rendimiento de capital inmobiliario”).
-In this regard, EU-residents (also EEA citizens) are entitled to the same deductions as Spanish citizens.
+- Residents in Spain: property owners with legal residency in Spain declare their rental income as a part of their regular tax return (“IRPF”, “rendimiento de capital inmobiliario”).
+Regarding this, EU-residents (also EEA citizens) are entitled to have the same deductions as Spanish citizens.

-- Non-EU, non-resident landlords: they need to pay the full tax, no deductions neither allowances are possible.Taking all this into account, it appears that the outcome of Brexit will influence the tax burden of Britis citizens letting out their Spanish properties.
+- Non-EU, non-resident landlords: they need to pay the full tax, no deductions neither allowances are considered.Taking all this into account, it seems that the outcome of Brexit will raise the tax burden of British citizens letting out their Spanish properties.

 - For EU and EEA residents: 19% tax

-- Rest of the world: 24% tax (Non European member cannot deduct expenses)
+- Rest of the world: 24% tax (Non European members cannot deduct expenses)

 Non residents declare their rental revenue by filling in the 201 Form.
-For residents in Spain, it is the 100 Form.
+For residents in Spain, the form is the 100.